On decomposition thresholds for odd-length cycles and other tripartite graphs: Approximate decompositions from condensations

 In order to prove Lemma~\ref{L:initialDecomp} we introduce some tools from elsewhere.
 A partition is \emph{equitable} if any two of its parts differ in size by at most 1.
-We use the following form of the regularity lemma.
+We use a version of the regularity lemma \cite{Sze}.
+The form below follows easily from \cite[Chapter IV, Theorem $29'$]{Bol}, for example.